MEET OUR TEAM

 Mary Valachovic has been working in the field of disability services for over 35-years.
 She began her career in New York state working at a state institution providing direct care support for people with autism and developmental disabilities.
 After graduating from the University of New York, Albany she moved to Massachusetts and since then her professional experience spans not only the state of Massachusetts but all areas of service provision.
 Mary is committed to strong, ethical and values-based leadership.
 Mary’s brother Matthew, who has a developmental disability, serves as her inspiration both professionally and personally.

 Emily Goodman-Simeone, MSW

-Emily Goodman-Simeone joined the MSSN as an Administrative Assistant in January of 2019.
+Emily Goodman-Simeone joined the MSSN in January of 2019.
 As as a social worker and former school administrator in a school for children with severe therapeutic needs, Emily was thrilled to come on board with the MSSN and continue to support people with disabilities and their families.
 Emily received her BA in Psychology and Classics from Tufts University where she also played Varsity Basketball.
 Her MSW degree was awarded from Fordham University in New York City.
 She also holds a certificate in Educational Leadership from Stonybrook University in New York.

 MSSN BOARD OF DIRECTORS